trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-Let's call this function when the `Cancel Auction` button is pressed.
+Call this function when the `Cancel Auction` button is pressed.

 ```js
 ...